medik8s/docs/about_us.md

 ## Who are we?

-We, Medik8s team, are four Red Hatters with a strong passion to High Availabitlity (HA) solutions in the Kubernetes world.
+We are small team of Red Hatters with a strong passion to High Availability (HA) solutions in the Kubernetes world.

 ## What we do?